bergoid/rabot/README.rst

   At startup, 'vim' will map the ':cn' and ':cp' commands to the 'F6' and '<SHIFT>-F6' key combinations, respectively.
-You can change this mapping either by editing the file 'vimnav' or by editing/overriding the variable 'vimNav' in 'rabot-vars'.
+You can change this mapping either by editing the file 'vimnav' in the directory where rabot is installed or by setting an environment variable RABOT_VIMNAV to the path of your own vimscript.

   The 'quickfix' window will assume that the output contains nothing but filenames, as 'vim' will be